Small Business Health Care Tax Credit Filing Deadline is May 15

 Federal Housing Finance Agency (FHFA)

-The FHFA released its 2017 Scorecard progress report, summarizing the major activities of Fannie Mae and Freddie Mac for the year.
+The FHFA released a progress report that summarizes the 2016 activities of Fannie Mae and Freddie Mac.

 Office of Foreign Assets Control (OFAC)